-The Level 6 Diploma in Dance Teaching develops the pedagogic knowledge and skills accumulated during the theoretical and practical components of bbodance Level 4 and 5, enabling students to apply them to their own professional teaching practice.
+The bbodance Level 6 Diploma in Dance Teaching develops the pedagogic knowledge and skills accumulated during the theoretical and practical components of bbodance Levels 4 and 5, or alternative recognised dance teaching qualifications, enabling students to apply this knowledge and skills to their own professional teaching practice.

-The main objective of this course is to enable students to work in the academic environment, as well as on an independent basis at Higher Education (HE) Level 6 while focusing on specific genres, age phases, and teaching and learning practices.
-Modules in dance science, physical, social, and emotional development, and wider professional dance practice will help students understand current teaching and learning trends.
+The main objective of this course is to enable students to work in the academic environment, as well as on an independent basis, at Level 6, while focusing on specific genres, age phases, and teaching and learning practices.
+Modules in Dance Science, Physical, Social, and Emotional Development, and Wider Professional Dance Practice will help students understand current teaching and learning trends.